 Barbara Zittel, RN, Ph.D.

-Dr. Zittel has served as a senior manager in the Office of the Profession within the New York State Education Department for over 20 years.
-In her role as the Executive Secretary to the NY State Board for Nursing for 12 years, she held responsibility for the licensure, practice and discipline of approximately 340,000 licensees.
+Dr. Zittel has served as senior manager in the Office of the Profession within the New York State Education Department for over 20 years.
+In her role as the Executive Secretary to the NY State Board for Nursing (which she held for 12 years), she held responsibility for the licensure, practice and discipline of approximately 340,000 licensees.
 She laid the foundational cornerstone for the Board for Nursing’s 2003 motion related to standardizing the educational requirements for RN licensure to the baccalaureate degree.
-She serves as a project co-lead for the Robert Wood Johnson Foundation/ AARP’s Academic Progression in Nursing Grant and serves on the Ellis Medicine Board of Trustees.
+She serves as a project co-lead for the Robert Wood Johnson Foundation / AARP’s Academic Progression in Nursing Grant and serves on the Ellis Medicine Board of Trustees.
 She is a frequent speaker on nursing topics both nationally and abroad.

-The founding dean of the Wegmans School of Nursing at St John Fisher College.
-A member of the American Academy of Nursing, her career reflects substantive accomplishments related to influencing and improving patient care through the vehicle of nursing education.
-She is a member of the New York State Board for Nursing, and a founding board member of ANA NY, a new state affiliate of the American Nurses Association and the Institute for Nursing – New York State Nursing Workforce Center.
+Dr. Cooney-Miner is the founding dean of the Wegmans School of Nursing at St. John Fisher College and a member of the American Academy of Nursing.
+Her career reflects substantive accomplishments related to influencing and improving patient care through the vehicle of nursing education.
+She is a member of the New York State Board for Nursing, a founding board member of ANA NY (the state affiliate of the American Nurses Association), and the Institute for Nursing – New York State Nursing Workforce Center.
 Working to overcome barriers to NP practice, she secured funds for a Nurse Managed Center to provide primary care to vulnerable populations in Rochester, NY and is the founding co-editor of the DNP Forum, the first on-line journal focused on the dissemination of DNP clinical practice scholarship.

-A former member of the board of trustees of Thompson Health, she now serves on the board of the Children’s Agenda, The Children’s Institute and as a member of Finger Lakes Health System Agency Regional Commission on Community Health Improvement.
-Dr. Cooney-Miner also served as co-chair of the Finger Lakes Health Care Systems Agency Community Engagement Project: BP Control in the Inner City.
+Dr. Cooney-Miner is a former member of the board of trustees of Thompson Health.
+She now serves on the board of the Children’s Agenda, The Children’s Institute, is a member of Finger Lakes Health System Agency Regional Commission on Community Health Improvement, and served as co-chair of the Finger Lakes Health Care Systems Agency Community Engagement Project: BP Control in the Inner City.
 She has been recognized for her leadership as a finalist for the Athena Women’s Leadership award and as a winner of the Rochester Business Alliance health care leadership award.
-Her research interests focus on high performance work teams and she is currently part of study with Brown University and the Veterans Administration on interdisciplinary team performance in VA Community Living Centers.
+Her research interests focus on high performance work teams.
+She is currently part of the study with Brown University and the Veterans Administration on interdisciplinary team performance in VA Community Living Centers.